November 2016, part six - Hiroshima

 ...and second cable car

-Buddhists idols below Misen peak
+Buddhist idols below Misen peak

-Ema tables with wishes
+Ema tablets with people's wishes

 Komentáre